-Further guidance on the use on personal data in research is available in Section 6 of the Data Protection Code of Practice.
+Further guidance on the use of personal data in research is available in Section 6 of the Data Protection Code of Practice.

 Respect for confidentiality is essential to maintain trust between the public and those engaged in research.
-All researchers intending to use personal data must comply with the requirements of the Data Protection Act, the University's Data Protection Code of Practice and any associated guidance.
-This guidance note offers a summary of the Data Protection issues researchers should take into account and the actions to take to be compliant.
+All researchers intending to use personal data must comply with the requirements of data protection legislation, the University's Data Protection Code of Practice and any associated guidance.
+This guidance covers the data protection issues researchers should take into account and the actions to take to be compliant.

 All students conducting research at Edinburgh Napier University which involves processing personal data must be given a copy of the University's data protection leaflet, and sign an oath of confidentiality in relation to personal data to which they will have access in the course of their studies.
 This form should be retained by the area in which the research is being conducted for the period end of studies with the University plus 6 years.

 Download the Oath of Confidentiality Form for Research Students

 Combined Oath of Confidentiality, Privacy Notice and Data Protection Compliance Checklist